-UPDATED with addition of YouTube search blocking and search history.
-This review was originally published Feb.
-14, 2019.
+UPDATED with addition of iOS support for YouTube search blocking and search history.
+This review was originally published in February 2019.

 Kaspersky Lab is one of several antivirus companies that have recently added stand-alone parental-control services to their portfolios, and this one's a winner among affordable options.